-Swarthmoor Hall is a Grade II Listed Building near the market town of Ulverston in the Lake District.
+Swarthmoor Hall is a Grade II* Listed Historic House on the outskirts of the market town of Ulverston.
 The Hall is surrounded by peaceful gardens and grounds, and is only two miles from the coast.

-The Hall was built circa 1600 by lawyer George Fell.
-After his death it was passed down to his son and his wife, Judge Thomas Fell and his wife Margaret.
-Swarthmoor Hall was visited by the founder of the Quaker movement, George Fox, in 1652.
-After Thomas Fell’s death, George wed Margaret Fell.
-He stayed at the hall intermittently throughout his life.
+The Hall was built around 1600 by lawyer George Fell.
+After his death it was passed down to his son, Judge Thomas Fell and his wife Margaret.
+Swarthmoor Hall was visited by the founder of the Quaker movement George Fox, in 1652.
+After Thomas Fell’s death, George Fox married Margaret Fell.
+George Fox stayed at the hall intermittently throughout his life.

-The Hall is currently closed for restoration but normally it is regularly used for courses and retreats.
-Swarthmoor Hall offers house tours to members of the public who want to learn more about local history.
+The Hall is currently closed for restoration but normally it is regularly used for courses and retreats and offers house tours to day visitors.
 There is also a café on site, as well as a gift shop (these are also both currently closed due to restoration work).